giano/Telegrammer/README.md

 Then _npm install_ as usual.

+You can install globally too (or _npm link_ it).
+In this case You'll have a nice "telegrammer" executable in your bin folder to launch this software.

 ### Chatting with a BotFather

 Next step is creating a Bot on Telegram and obtain an authorization token.
 You'll have to chat with a special Bot called **BotFather** to register your Bot.